conan-io/conan-io.github.io/_posts/2024-06-24-Introducing-vendoring-packages.markdown

     $ conan create .
     ```

-2. Create a package depending on the previous library, which will be the one we’ll use to vendor its dependencies
+2. Create a package depending on the previous library, which will be the one we will use to vendor its dependencies

     ```sh
     $ cd .. && mkdir sdk && cd sdk